-Success Story EoCoE: Industry Sector - Renewable Energy
+Success Story EoCoE: Renewable Energy - harness the power of vorticity

 EoCoE is an energy-oriented Centre of Excellence for computing applications that builds on its unique expertise at the crossroads of high-performance computing (HPC) and renewable energy.
 It brings an impulse to accelerate the digitization of the future energy system.
 The coding developments are assisted by multi-disciplinary teams with expertise in applied mathematics and high performance computing (HPC).

 The end user VORTEX BLADELESS is a Spanish tech startup that is developing an environmentally friendly aerogenerator which needs no blades.
 It is a new wind energy technology specially designed for on-site generation in residential areas, being able to work on-grid, off- grid, or along with regular solar panels or other generators.

 The domain expert, the BARCELONA SUPERCOMPUTING CENTRE is a Spanish public research center that developed the multi-physics simulation code ALYA and provided the MareNostrum supercomputer.